yoonsery/Carrot_Game/README.md

 # [Carrot Game](https://carrot-game.netlify.app/)

-Get all carrots within time!
+Get all carrots within time! <br />
-only carrots not bugs🐛
+only carrots not bugs 🐛

 👏🏻 Users win when
 - they click all the carrots within time